ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-earth-sciences.markdown

 includes some of the world’s leading oilfield E&P services companies like Schlumberger, Royal Dutch Shell, Cairn India and PSUs like ONGC.
 The initial pay scale varies from 7 to 21 lakhs per annum, depending upon the type of job you pursue.
-Field engineering jobs fill your pockets deeper than the data processing ones but equally emphasize on physical fitness.
+Field engineering jobs fill your pockets deeper than the data processing ones, but equally emphasize on physical fitness.
 The average salary figures can however be misleading, unduly surged up by a fraction of high paid ones.